 In closing, I need to report that the Simplex Kettle Company has changed hands, or something, once again.
-They are now calling themselves the Richmond Kettle Company and they sell four "Richmond kettles" that look identical to Simplex Heritage kettles —for around $300, in copper or chrome, and for gas or regular stoves, just like before.
+There's a company calling themselves the Richmond Kettle Company and they sell four "Richmond kettles" that look identical to Simplex Heritage kettles —for around $300, in copper or chrome, and for gas or regular stoves, just like before.
 (They also make a silver-plated Jubilee edition for $350 to honor HRH QE2. )I discovered this just last month.
 They are on Facebook.

 It remains to be seen whether the Richmond kettle is as good as the old Simplex kettles were/are.
 Let's hope that they aren't as bad as newer Simplex kettles.
 I'll be checking reviews when American shops start carrying them.
 And if anyone in England wants to send me one, I'll be happy to put it to the test.